Reduce Challenging Behaviors of Adults with Intellectual Disabilities with Mindfulness

 By John M. de Castro, Ph.D.

 Intellectual disabilities involve below average intelligence and relatively slow learning.
 They are quite common, affecting an estimated 10% of individuals worldwide.
-These disabilities present problems for the children in learning mathematics, reading and writing.
+These disabilities present problems for the individual in learning mathematics, reading and writing.
 These difficulties, in turn, affect performance in other academic disciplines.
-The presence of intellectual disabilities can have serious consequences for the psychological well-being of the children, including their self-esteem and social skills.
+The presence of intellectual disabilities can have serious consequences for the psychological well-being of the individual, including their self-esteem and social skills.
 In addition, anxiety, depression, and conduct disorders often accompany learning disabilities.
-Not as well known is that children with intellectual disabilities also have motor problems.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch